arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Let's talk about the several approaches to Reconciliation after network partitions
 * What are the Fallacies of Distributed Computing?
 * When would you use Request/Reply and when Publish/Subscribe?
-* Why do we usually put so much effort for having stateless services?
-What's so good in stateless code and why and when statefullness is bad?
-* REST and SOAP: when would you choose one, and when the other?
 * Suppose the system you are working on does not support transactionality.
 How would you implement it from scratch?